Search by Keyword

 (John Lennon – Paul McCartney)

-The Beatles aren't known primarily as prime examples of "hard rock" artists of the 60's, but more as trend setters of popular music as a whole.
+The Beatles aren't primarily known as "hard rock" artists of the '60s, but as more of a trend setting group for popular music as a whole.
 They are not ranked among the likes of Cream, Jimi Hendrix, The Who or Led Zeppelin, all of which are viewed as heavy hitters of the genesis of what has become known as "classic rock" today.

-The review that Paul was referring to in this 1968 quote was reportedly about the October 1967 released single by The Who entitled “I Can See For Miles,” which indeed pushed the envelope at the time as to raw energy on a pop record.
+The above quote from Paul came from a November 1968 interview with Tony Macarthur, Programme Director of Radio Luxembourg.
+The review that Paul was referring to was reportedly about the October 1967 released single by The Who entitled “I Can See For Miles,” which indeed pushed the envelope at the time when it came to raw energy on a pop record.
 Throughout the years, Paul would remember the article as saying different things, such as in 1985: “That came about because I read in Melody Maker that The Who had made some track or other that was the loudest, most raucous rock'n'roll, the dirtiest thing they've ever done...It make me think, 'Right.
 Got to do it.'
 I like that kind of geeking up.
 And we decided to do the loudest, nastiest, sweatiest rock number we could.”

 In the book “Beatles Anthology,” Paul related: “I was in Scotland and I read in Melody Maker that Pete Townshend had said: 'We've just made the raunchiest, loudest, most ridiculous rock'n'roll record you've ever heard.'
 I never actually found out what track it was that The Who had made, but that got me going, just hearing him talk about it.
 So I said to the guys, 'I think we should do a song like that; something really wild.'
 And I wrote 'Helter Skelter.'”